saroja-shrestha/python-api-challenge/README.md

 Wind Speed vs. Latitude Linear Regression Plot:
 Northern Hemisphere: An r-value of 0.16742232643667618 indicates a weak positive correlation between the 'Latitude' and 'Wind Speed' variables in the Northern Hemisphere dataset.
 This suggests that there is a slight tendency for wind speed to increase as latitude increases, but the correlation is not very strong.
 Southern Hemisphere: An r-value of -0.13678236095817486 indicates a weak negative correlation between the 'Latitude' and 'Wind Speed' variables in the Southern Hemisphere dataset.
 This suggests that there is a slight tendency for wind speed to decrease as latitude increases in the Southern Hemisphere, but the correlation is not very strong.

-For the WeatherPY, I got help from a tutor.

-# VacationPy:
-For VacationPy, I took help from TA and my bootcamp friend Taniya.